 But damaged health and educational facilities, lack of security – characterized by increased crime and the presence of improvised explosive devices (IEDs) – are hindering prospects for safe and sustainable return for many IDPs.
 This has been exacerbated by rising prices and the limited financial resources of the IDPs, which has limited their ability to carry out necessary repairs to their homes.

 The report was prepared using the DTM’s third round of data collection.
 The DTM is a system that enables the development and maintenance of baseline information on displaced populations.
 It provides evidence for targeted assistance and better understanding of the push and pull factors related to displacement and/or migration.
 In Libya it focuses on tracking IDPs, returnees and migrants through the publication of monthly reports, alert snapshots, maps and raw data.
 In Libya DTM is co-funded by the European Union and UK DFID.

-Distributed by APO (African Press Organization) on behalf of British High Commission Yaounde.
+Distributed by APO (African Press Organization) on behalf of International Office of Migration (IOM).

 Source:: Over 417,000 Internally Displaced in Libya: IOM Report